mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 Platform centralization also happens when standards do not attempt to define the higher-level functions that proprietary platforms provide.
 This often happens when those platforms are perceived to have captured the relevant functions.

 However, changes in user requirements and legal regulation can obviate such perceptions.
+By creating open, standardised protocols as alternatives to proprietary platforms,